ibm-cloud-docs/vmwaresolutions/archiref/mission-critical/mcv-archi-design.md

 {: #mcv-archi-design-distibution-mgmt-diff}

 The two sites containing the management and resource layers of the Mission Critical Workloads instance are designated Site A and Site B. vCenter functions in an active-passive availability model with a witness appliance.
-The NSX control plane functions in an active–active availability model with a quorum of controllers.
+The NSX control plane functions in an active–active availability model with a quorum of managers.

 Your workloads are deployed onto active–active storage mirrored between the workload sites.
 You must plan for sufficient host capacity to run the entire workload in one site.
 VMware admission control should be used to ensure that neither side is over-committed and that complete loss of a site can be accommodated by moving all workloads to the remaining site.
 Additional planning is also required to design a workload network topology, such as that used by the IBM GTS Mission Critical Workloads architecture, that is highly available.